Do I need to be licensed?

 I have been a real estate licensee for many years.
 Am I exempt from the continuing education requirements?

-The law does provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years and has maintained continuous licensure (no breaks in licensure for reasons such as late renewal submission).
+The law does currently provide for an exemption from this requirement for any licensed real estate broker who is engaged full time in the real estate business and who has been licensed for at least 15 consecutive years and has maintained continuous licensure (no breaks in licensure for reasons such as late renewal submission).
 This exemption must have been met prior to July 1, 2008.
 An attorney admitted to the New York State bar is also exempt from the continuing education requirement.